April 26, 2024

 • Contributions and CESG matching: While there is no annual contribution limit to an RESP, the lifetime contribution limit per beneficiary is $50,000.
 The government provides matching grants of 20% of annual contributions up to $500 per year, with a lifetime limit of $7,200 per beneficiary.

 • Tax benefits: Contributions to an RESP are not tax-deductible.
-However, investment growth and grants within the account are tax-deferred until withdrawn and are taxed by the student beneficiary, who typically has a lower income.
+Investment growth and grants in the account aren't taxed until you withdraw them.
+When you do withdraw, they're taxed based on the student beneficiary's typically lower income

 • Withdrawals: